 At minimum, facial coverings (masks) should be cloth/fabric and cover an individual’s mouth, nose, and chin.

 Arrival to all venues for Gahanna Soccer Association will have some new procedures Some of these procedures will include parking, designated warmup/waiting area before games, and other policies for each venue.
 Gahanna Soccer Association will provide game schedules and practice spaces that will allow for adherence to these policies and procedures.
 In addition, coaches parents and players, conduct a daily symptom assessment, as defined in the State Of Ohio Responsible Restart Ohio for youth, collegiate, amateur, club, and pro sports.

 As a recommendation, we strongly urge parents to only bring members of your household to the game.
 If you know others will be attending, we also suggest notifying your coach of any others that may be attending the game on your child’s behalf.

 Spectators, coaches, and players must use the designated entry and exit paths to and from the parking lot to their practice or game field.
 (See Headley Park map).

 A minimum of 6 feet social distancing must always be maintained between families/groups, including, but not limited to:

 Spectators, coaches, and players must always wear a face covering when moving from the parking lot to their practice or game location.
-Face coverings must continue to be worn at the practice or game location if 6 feet social distancing cannot be maintained.
+See Section 4, Approaching the Field, for mask requirements in the bench and spectator areas at the fields.

 Seating will not be provided at the parks.
 GSA venues will have a bring your own chair policy.
 This will extend to all coaches, parents, and players.
 Portable benches will not be permitted for team use.